 An everyday task, like collecting water or going to the toilet, can put them in danger of rape or abuse.
 In a time of displacement, these risks escalate – especially for women who are unaccompanied, pregnant, disabled or elderly.

-At UNHCR, we work hard to ease the struggle – providing women with safe, private shelters, help with construction, fair food distribution systems and separate sanitation facilities.
-We also run programmes to help them gain leadership skills, get better access to education and improve the lives of themselves and their children.
+Across the globe, UNHCR teams are working hard together with women and girls to help ease the struggle.
+This includes providing safe, private shelters, help with construction, fair food distribution systems and separate sanitation facilities.
+UNHCR teams also run programmes to help women gain leadership skills, get better access to education and improve the lives of themselves and their children.

 Our supporters help fund

 that are separate from those used by men.

 so that more women can learn and fulfil their potential.